Architectural Engineering (AEEN)

 Design codes and municipal ordinances and their integration in design.
 Including zoning occupancy, construction classification, building constraints, fire resistant construction, egress, accessibility and plumbing.
 Prerequisite: AEEN 2325.

 Fundamentals of heating, ventilation and air conditioning systems; moist air properties; analysis of different psychrometric processes; thermal comfort and air quality; infiltration and ventilation; psychrometric tools; and basic heat transfer.
-Prerequisites: AEEN 3346 and enrollment or successful completion of CEEN 3392.
+Prerequisites: a grade of C or higher in AEEN 3346 and credit or enrollment in CEEN 3392.

 An introduction to electrical systems for buildings and their applications, including electrical system components, load calculation, and basic design principles.
 Prerequisite: EEEN 3331.